Toric ideals and diagonal 2-minors: Classification of all graphs such that the equality holds

-\begin{lem1} Let $W$ be a connected subgraph of a simple graph $G$.
-If $W$ is either a tree or a non-bipartite graph with exactly one cycle, then there exists a connected graph $W^{\star}$ such that $P_{W}=I_{W^{\star}}$. \end{lem1}
+\begin{lem1} Let $G$ be a simple graph on the vertex set $\{1,\ldots,n\}$ and $W$ be a connected subgraph of $G$.
+If $W$ is either a tree or a non-bipartite graph with exactly one cycle, then $P_{W}=I_{W^{\star}}$ where $W^{\star}$ is the graph constructed above. \end{lem1}